nickibyte/tridchessboard.js/README.md

 Just copy [tridchessboard.min.js](build/tridchessboard.min.js) to the js/ directory.

-The following code adds a new Tri-D chessboard to the 'chessboard' div, sets up the default starting position and enables dragging of pieces and towers.
+The following code then adds a new Tri-D chessboard to the 'chessboard' div, sets up the default starting position and enables dragging of pieces and towers.
 Ready for play.

 ~~~html